 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Even though my main agenda to go to the Maldives was to get certified as an Open water Scuba Diver, it didn’t take long to find out that Maafushi, the most popular local island in the Maldives has a thriving water sports culture.
-There are so many water sports in Maldives, that I was spoilt with options.
+There are so many cool water sports in Maldives, that I was spoilt with options.

 If you don’t believe me, check out this small video on Maldives water sports!

 When I posted this video on social media channels, someone mentioned that they got introduced to a whole range of watersports in the video!
 But there’s so much I didn’t include in the video!